‘Roseanne’ Revival: ABC Releases Sneak Peek Photos For ‘Netflix & Pill’ Episode

 Roseanne fans are getting a sneak peek at one of the most buzzed-about episodes of the new season.
 ABC has released promotional photos for the upcoming Roseanne revival episode “Netflix & Pill,” an episode that will tackle a timely topic about prescription drug dependence.
-According to a press release from ABC, the synopsis for “Netflix & Pill” reads:
+According to a press release from ABC, the synopsis for “Netflix & Pill” reads as follows.

 “After celebrating their 45th anniversary, Roseanne reveals to Dan a bigger problem with her bad knee.
 Meanwhile, Crystal announces her retirement as a waitress at the casino, and Becky and Darlene compete for the job which has full-time benefits.”

-Guest stars for the Roseanne episode “Netflix & Pill” are Natalie West as Conner family friend Crystal and Tim Bagley as Jonathan, a front desk clerk.
+Guest stars for the Roseanne episode “Netflix & Pill” are Natalie West as Conner family friend Crystal, and Tim Bagley as Jonathan, a front desk clerk.
 The episode was originally shot as the seventh in the reboot series, but the “No Country for Old Women” episode aired ahead of it.

 Roseanne fans may notice that the Crystal character gets a bit more of an entrance in the “Netflix & Pill” episode when she announces she is quitting her waitress job.
-Crystal, a high school friend of Roseanne (Roseanne Barr) and her sister Jackie (Laurie Metcalf) was a recurring character during the first five seasons of the original Roseanne series.
+Crystal, a high school friend of Roseanne (Roseanne Barr) and her sister Jackie (Laurie Metcalf), was a recurring character during the first five seasons of the original Roseanne series.
 Twenty years later, the 60-something character is barely recognizable in her tacky casino uniform.

 Ahead of the Roseanne revival, reporters were given access to three episodes of the series, including “Netflix & Pill.”
 The Washington Post previously revealed that the episode would include “a storyline that involves an opioid addiction for someone in the family.”